nlitsme/whatsappshell/README.md

 4. On the first run, scan the QR code.
 On future runs, the program will remember you (unless `mdtest.db` is deleted).

 New messages will be automatically logged.
 To send a message, use `send <jid> <message>`

+## Authors

+ * The above extensions were added by Willem Hengeveld <itsme@xs4all.nl>
+ * The main body of the mdtest tool was written by the [whatsmeow](https://github.com/tulir/whatsmeow) team.